How to Copy Files and Directories in Linux

 - How to Exclude Files and Directories with Rsync

-In this guide, we have shown you how to copy files and directories in Linux and Unix-based systems using the cp and rsync utilities.
+We have shown you how to copy files and directories in Linux and Unix-based systems, using the